 New rules on financial reporting from the FACTA will affect U.S. expats.
-FBAR apply to all U.S. tax payers with a foreign account amounting over $10,000.
+FBAR applies to all U.S. taxpayers with a foreign account amounting to over $10,000.
 If you’re an expat who hasn’t been filing returns and FBARs, this could affect you.
 Find out what the rules are, and how they may impact your taxes.
 For personal FATCA guidance, FBAR instructions, and expat tax advice, contact me.

 FBAR Filing deadline – Same as your tax return April 15 (June 15 for expats)

 Form 8938 – April 15 (June 15 for expats)

 FBAR – Report of Foreign Bank and Financial Accounts

 You must file an FBAR if both of these are true:

 - You own or control foreign bank and financial accounts with a combined value over $10,000.

 File the FBAR separately from your tax return.
 The United States must receive it by April 15 (June 15 for expats).
 The reporting requirement covers many types of foreign accounts maintained outside of the United States, including: